-If any material information not contained in, but complementary to the information contained in, the earnings press release is made public orally during the earnings webcast or conference call, the complementary information must be posted on the issuer's website.
-Although this requirement should not prove difficult to comply with for any material, complementary information planned to be disclosed in the webcast or call, it raises a practical problem if the information is disclosed in response to a question during the presentation.
-While not expressly addressed by the SEC, this requirement should be satisfied in such circumstances if the complementary information is posted on the issuer's website by the during the presentation.
-SEC, Compliance and Disclosure Interpretations, Non-GAAP Financial Measures, Question 105.01 (Jan.
-11, 2010); SEC, Compliance and Disclosure Interpretations, Form 8-K, Question 106.01 (Apr.
-2, 2008).
+If any material information not contained in, but complementary to the information contained in, the earnings press release is made public orally during the earnings webcast or conference call, the complementary information must be posted on the issuer's website.132 Although this requirement should not prove difficult to comply with for any material, complementary information planned to be disclosed in the webcast or call, it raises a practical problem if the information is disclosed in response to a question during the presentation.
+While not expressly addressed by the SEC, this requirement should be satisfied in such circumstances if the complementary information is posted on the issuer's website by the open of business on the business day following the webcast or call.133 Archiving the webcast or a transcript of the conference call on the issuer's website within that time period will satisfy this requirement.
+Issuers should note, however, that the SEC "encourages" issuers to provide "ongoing website access" to information not furnished under Item 2.02 of Form 8-K in reliance on this exemption and "suggests" that website access be provided for at least a 12-month period.134

-Alternatively, the complementary information could be furnished to the SEC under Item 2.02 of Form 8-K within four business days after having been made public.
+Material information made public during the earnings webcast or conference call must be furnished to the SEC under Item 2.02 of Form 8-K within four business days after it is